open/close all folders

 - In the Al Capone/Jesse James episode of Deadliest Warrior, Capone is beating the crap out of Jesse, about to go for the coup de grace...when the infamous click of a Winchester rifle loading is heard from the door to the room.
 Capone looks up...BOOM Headshot.

-- On the episode of NCIS which featured Casey Novak as Gibbs' Distaff Counterpart, her introduction was one of these.
+- On the episode of NCIS which introdcued Casey Novak as Gibbs' Distaff Counterpart, her introduction was one of these, pulling this on Tony DiNozzo.
 And it was awesome.
 Diane Neal sure can pick her characters.

 - Criminal Minds